Wild Dogs in the Biodiversity Hotspot Convergence

 hotspot convergence zone

-part of a larger continent-wide planning effort
+is part of a larger continent-wide planning effort

 to help protect wild dogs and other carnivores.